 Emergency disclosure: If an accident, disaster or emergency is reported to have occurred in a country where the Client is or may be travelling, the Client authorizes the Agent to disclose the Client’s itinerary (including transport and accommodation arrangements) and contact details to the Australian Government.

-Limit of liability: Subject to applicable laws, if the services the Agent provides are defective for reasons that are the Agent’s responsibility, the Agent’s total liability is limited to, at their election: (a) the prompt supply of replacement services; or (b) the payment of the cost of promptly supplying replacement services.
+Australian Consumer Law and corresponding legislation in other jurisdictions in certain circumstances imply mandatory conditions and warranties into consumer contracts (“Consumer Warranties”).
+These Agency Booking Conditions do not exclude or limit the application of the Consumer Warranties, other than the Consumer Warranties, the Agent disclaims all warranties.
+Subject to applicable laws, if the services the Agent provides to the Client are defective for reasons that are the Agent’s responsibility, the Agent’s total liability is limited to, at the Client’s election: (a) the prompt supply of replacement services; or (b) the payment of the cost of promptly supplying replacement services.
 In no case is the Agent liable for any loss of profits or any incidental or consequential damages as a result of any claim in connection with a defective supply of services.